georgyorgy1/padmebot_v2/README.md

-Upcoming features/features to be reimplemented:
+## New features/features to be reimplemented:

 $anime <category> - get a random anime based on your category